 Both Facebook Messenger & Whatsapp have over a billion users each.
 When it comes to sharing, private messaging already dominates, with almost 70% of all online referrals coming from dark social.
 Estimates indicated that over 250 million video messages get shared on Whatsapp daily.
 If we add private browsing and e-mail to the list, it’s easier to predict that the amount of video content consumed from dark social has to be mind boggling.
 Video marketing using dark social is an area that marketers still trying to understand.

 “People do think in Stories and not in statistics and hence you can see growing use of videos in Facebook and other social media.
 A powerful example of story telling is the come back of Maggi in India with the Ad Mummy Bolo do na 2 minute.

 Having said that, the traditional Advertising media is here to stay no matter; many of us trying to drill it back to ROI and relevant other measuring challenges associated with it.
 I foresee technology just as an enabler in the overall Advertising game.
 Fundamentally its easier for the consumer to relate it back to a story and a compelling emotion associated with it. “

 Race to be the dominant video platform

-When it comes to video search YouTube seems to be the undisputed leader in India with over 70 million users and over 1.01 billion views recorded monthly.
+When it comes to video search, YouTube seems to be the undisputed leader in India with over 70 million users and over 1.01 billion views recorded monthly.
 Facebook has made tremendous progress in pushing video as the format of choice with its 122 million active user base in India, but there is no published data specifically for India to understand how the medium is doing for the platform.
-Every another platform seems to be playing a catch-up game with YouTube for instance Vimeo only has about 5 million users in Asia Pacific, Netflix has recently launched its operations in India and Amazon also launched Prime in India which gives members access to video content.
+Every another platform seems to be playing a catch-up game with YouTube, for instance, Vimeo only has about 5 million users in the Asia Pacific, Netflix has recently launched its operations in India and Amazon also launched Prime in India which gives members access to video content.